 Can a CT scan detect a cracked tooth?

 The cone beam CT (CBCT) can create accurate three-dimensional imaging of hard tissue structures.
 Depending on the type of crack, a CBCT scan can detect up to 70% of such damage.
-Even with this technology, some fractures are difficult to identify.
+Even with this technology, some fractures are challenging to identify.

 Which tooth most often exhibits cracked tooth syndrome?